Let’s learn about the grid layout…

 You must’ve seen grids in your daily life - in wickerwork, in woven chairs, tiles, etc.

-Now let’s get technical - a grid is a group of horizontal and vertical lines creating a pattern.
+Now let’s get technical - a grid [introduced in 2017] is a group of horizontal and vertical lines creating a pattern.
 This typically has rows, columns and gutters [gaps].

 display: grid